 One time after probing, he admitted that he had changed towards me, but offered no explanation or a valid reason why.

-“He made me feel like I was insane and was suffering with short term memory loss”
+“He made me feel like I was insane and was suffering from short-term memory loss”

 AWFUL feelings to have, especially since I was never normally like that.